TRAFEED

 Item-specific comparison table A checklist in CISTEC's format

-Category Classification record Non-controlled certificate
+Category Classification record Certificate of non-applicability

 Classification result Either controlled or non-controlled Non-controlled only